rolyantrauts/BoWWServer/README.md

   Subdevice #7: subdevice #7

-  play into plughw:0,0 and audio will be available as a normal mic on hw:0,1
+  play into plughw:0,0 and audio will be available as a normal mic on hw:0,1 use for streaming ASR that want a mic or save to file via clients.yaml settings
   ```

 Test Workflow